codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-push-bank-transactions.md

 2. If the data is valid, the endpoint returns a push operation with a `status` of `Pending` (202).
 If the push completes successfully, this changes to `Success`.

-3. Repeat the request for the remainder of the SMB user's connected bank accounts.
+3. Repeat the request for the remainder of the SMB user's source bank accounts.

 ## Transactions reference